benzwjian/react-redux-chat-lib/README.md

-Refactoring component layer by creating presentational and container components.
+Refactoring container component layer by using react-redux lib's connect() function.